bamit99/BGP_Monitor/README.md

 - **Scoring:** Each episode is assigned a score based on the severity and type of its constituent alerts, with configurable multipliers for critical prefixes, origin changes, and RPKI invalids.
 - **Metadata:** Episodes are enriched with metadata such as hijack scope, subtype (e.g., origin change, more-specific), AS path edit distance, and affected ASNs.
-- **Storage:** Episodes are stored in the Neo4j database and can be queried for analytics, reporting, or incident review.
+- **Storage & Persistence:** Episodes are stored in the Neo4j database and active episodes are loaded on application startup for persistence across restarts.
+They can be queried for analytics, reporting, or incident review.
-- **Viewing Episodes:** Currently, episodes can be listed using a CLI command (see below).
-Future versions may add a GUI panel for episodes.
+- **Viewing Episodes:** A dedicated "Episodes" tab in the GUI displays a summary of active episodes.
+The CLI command below can still be used for direct database queries.

 #### Example: Listing Active Episodes